Nursing Careers at Craig Hospital

 - What does a Registered Nurse (RN) do at Craig Hospital?

-A RN directs the interdisciplinary care for patients with traumatic spinal cord and or brain injury, develops a plan of care, to include education of the patient and family, provides direct care to individuals and families with traumatic spinal cord and or brain injury, coordinates and collaborates with the interdisciplinary team, provides leadership at the team level for quality and cost effectiveness of care provides, and requires an active, unrestricted Colorado RN license.
+A Registered Nurse (RN) directs the interdisciplinary care for patients with spinal cord and/or brain injury, develops a plan of care, includes education for the patient and family, provides direct care to individuals and families with spinal cord and/or brain injury, coordinates and collaborates with the interdisciplinary team, provides leadership at the team level for quality and cost effectiveness of care, and requires an active, unrestricted Colorado RN license.

 - What does a Rehab Tech do at Craig Hospital?

-A Rehab Tech assists patients with traumatic spinal cord and brain injury with their physical care, participates in the implementation of the patient's plan of care as directed by the RN, maintains an organized and safe patient environment, provides safety and structure to patients with impaired reasoning and thinking skills and behavior issues, and requires a high school diploma or GED.
+A Rehab Tech assists patients with spinal cord and/or brain injury with their physical care, participates in the implementation of the patient's plan of care as directed by the RN, maintains an organized and safe patient environment, provides safety and structure to patients with impaired reasoning, thinking skills and behavior issues.
+This position requires a high school diploma or GED and an active, unrestricted Colorado CNA certification.

 - What does a Rehab Tech II do at Craig Hospital?

-A Rehab Tech II assists patients with traumatic spinal cord and brain injury with their physical care, participates in the implementation of the patient's plan of care as directed by the RN, maintains an organized and safe patient environment, provides safety and structure to patients with impaired reasoning and thinking skills and behavior issues, provides leadership for other rehab techs on the inpatient units, participates in orientation, mentoring and precepting new staff, takes a lead role in maintaining a safe unit work environment through participating in product trials and role modeling, requires a high school diploma or GED, and 1 year of experience at Craig Hospital.
+A Rehab Tech II assists patients with spinal cord and/or brain injury with their physical care, participates in the implementation of the patient's plan of care as directed by the RN, maintains an organized and safe patient environment, and provides safety and structure to patients with impaired reasoning, thinking skills and behavior issues.
+This position provides leadership for other rehab techs on the inpatient units, participates in orientation, mentors and is a preceptor for new staff, takes a lead role in maintaining a safe unit work environment through participation in product trials and acts as a role model to other staff.
+The Rehab Tech II position requires a high school diploma or GED, an active, unrestricted Colorado CNA certification and a minimum of 1 year of experience at Craig Hospital.

 - What does a Unit Secretary do at Craig Hospital?